zendcrew/catalog-mode-pricing-enquiry-form-promotion/readme.md

 ### YOU MAY ALSO NEED THESE OTHER PLUGINS

-&#9989;&nbsp;[WooCommerce Partial COD - Payment Gateway Restrictions & Fees](https://wordpress.org/plugins/partial-cod-payment-gateway-restrictions-fees): A powerful, flexible and easy-to-use WooCommerce extension that can be used to manage payment availability and other gateway-related cart settings based on product rules and conditions.
+&#9989;&nbsp;[PCOD - Partial COD, Payment Gateway Restrictions & Fees | for WooCommerce](https://wordpress.org/plugins/partial-cod-payment-gateway-restrictions-fees): A powerful, flexible and easy-to-use WooCommerce extension that can be used to manage payment availability and other gateway-related cart settings based on product rules and conditions.

-&#9989;&nbsp;[Table Rate Shipping Method for WooCommerce by Shipped - WooCommerce Table Rate Shipping](https://wordpress.org/plugins/table-rate-shipping-rates): A powerful, flexible and easy-to-use shipping plugin for **WooCommerce**, it can be used to create multiple shipping rates based on product rules and conditions.
+&#9989;&nbsp;[Shipped - Table Rate Shipping Method | for WooCommerce](https://wordpress.org/plugins/table-rate-shipping-rates): A powerful, flexible and easy-to-use shipping plugin for **WooCommerce**, it can be used to create multiple shipping rates based on product rules and conditions.

 &#9989;&nbsp;[Dynamic Pricing & Discounts for WooCommerce](https://codecanyon.net/item/woopricely-dynamic-pricing-fees-discounts/23844181?ref=zendcrew): A multi-purpose pricing and discounts toolkit for **WooCommerce**.
 The dynamic pricing and discounts plugin allows you to automate product pricing, simple discount pricing, bulk discount pricing, tiered discount pricing, buy x get x discount pricing, buy x get y discount pricing, group discount pricing, cart discounts and cart fees by defining rules and conditions.
 These features are grouped into four easy-to-use modules, the modules include Product Pricing, Checkout Pricing, Checkout Discounts, and Checkout Fees.